Frequently Asked Questions

 Inheritances received while on Medicaid may affect eligibility and may need to be spent down or managed carefully to maintain benefits.
 Depending on the specific situation, special needs trusts may be a way as not to require a spend down.
 Also, there are ways a Medicaid recipient’s spouse can keep the inheritance.

 An experienced elder law attorney focusing on Medicaid planning can help you navigate complex rules and ensure you receive the maximum benefits available.
 Misinformation abounds from well-meaning friends and social workers.
 But only experienced attorneys should be consulted in navigating this complex area of law.
 Attorneys are equipped to help save your assets by using federal and state laws, regulations, and cases.
+In some cases, this may also include coordinating benefits such as VA programs—see VA Priority Groups – What They Mean to better understand how eligibility is determined.

 Yes, having long-term care insurance does not disqualify you from applying for Medicaid.
 It may affect the timing and coordination of benefits, but Medicaid is still possible.